JLCode-tech/F5-SP-Hands-on-Lab/docs/intro.rst

    :height: 4in

 .. |EsCheck| image:: /_static/EsCheck.png
-   :width: 8in
+   :width: 6in
-   :height: 4in
+   :height: 2in

-.. |EsStart| image:: /_static/EsStart.png
+.. |EsStarted| image:: /_static/EsStarted.png
    :width: 8in
    :height: 4in

 .. |KibanaRestartCheck| image:: /_static/KibanaRestartCheck.png
-   :width: 8in
+   :width: 10in
-   :height: 4in
+   :height: 5in